-It may seem like a daunting task in trying to decide on an amp for the HD650.
+It may seem like a daunting task in trying to decide on an amp for both the HD 600 and 650.

 In reality, it’s not.